trufflesuite/fetch-and-compile-server/README.md

 `yarn` to install dependencies.

-Copy the `sample.env` file to `.env`, and fill in an infura URL and etherscan key.
+Copy the `sample.env` file to `.env`, and fill in an infura URL, etherscan key, and desired port to serve on, to use as a server.

+To host as a server, run `yarn start`.

 ## Testing